 Gyprock StrataWall™ and Shaft Wall systems have been developed to meet these requirements.

 Functional requirements are also important to reduce maintenance and improve security.
-Gyprock manufactures a number of products with enhanced impact resistance including Impactchek™, EC08™ Impact, EC08™ Impact MR and EC08™ Complete that are ideal for use in high traffic areas such as corridors, foyers, gyms and common areas.
-Gyprock SecurityWall™ systems are also ideal for use to provide additional intruder protection.
+Gyprock manufactures a number of products with enhanced impact resistance including Impactchek™, EC08™ Complete and EC08™ Extreme that are ideal for use in high traffic areas such as corridors, foyers, gyms and common areas.

 Around 35% of Australian households have experienced mould which is not only unsightly but can have adverse health effects particularly on those who suffer from asthma or allergies.

 In response, Gyprock® Sensitive is a moisture resistant plasterboard which has been developed with a gentle but powerful antifungal agent to resist mould growth.
 Gyprock Sensitive is ideal for use in wet areas such as bathrooms and laundries and rooms which may be subject to less air movement like bedrooms.
 Approved by National Asthma Council’s Sensitive Choice program, it is also ideal for use throughout the homes of asthma and allergy sufferers.

 Aesthetics often get more consideration than performance.
 Fortunately Gyprock products are ideal for creating style and personality.
 From cornice to niches to bold ceiling details, Gyprock products can be used to create a wide variety of decorative architectural features to enhance apartments.